I always wanted a sister, but it was not meant to be. Friends come and go, but those who stay share a common goal of self-improvement and achievement.

-Ten years ago I teamed up with a friend to train for a 5K.
-Soon the 5K became a 10K and one workout warrior grew to a sisterhood of seven accomplished women providing support to one another.
-Today, my tribe share stories of raising children, caring for aging parents, pursuing professional growth, and excelling at exercise.
-Positive people inspire!
+Ten years ago, I teamed up with a friend to train for a 5K.
+Soon, the 5K became a 10K, and one workout warrior grew to a sisterhood of seven accomplished women who support one another.

-In honor of International Women’s Day on March 8, I raise a Gatorade to the women I call my Warriors, non-biological sisters who challenge me to grow.
+In honor of International Women's Day on March 8, I raise a Gatorade to the women I call my warriors — non-biological sisters who challenge me to grow.
 I dedicate this poem to them and all women seeking sisterhood.

 You can, you will, you do every day.